joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/video/dining/100000011098392/bacon-cheeseburger-meatballs.html

 **A Missile Alert Half a World Away Interrupts Court Hearing at Guantánamo**\
-`A possible expert witness was hurried off a video feed after an emergency alert in Dubai, just south of the Strait of Hormuz, a flashpoint in the U.S.-Iran war.`\
+`A possible expert witness was hurried off a video feed after an emergency alert in Dubai, near the Strait of Hormuz, a flashpoint in the U.S.-Iran war.`\
 https://www.nytimes.com/2026/08/18/us/guantanamo-hearing-iran-war.html

 **Mayor Mamdani Wears a Bike Helmet.
 Finally.**\